raul23/pyebooktools/README.rst

       arbitrary archive files are supported.
 For example a ``.zip``, ``.rar`` or other archive file that contains the ``.pdf`` or ``.html`` chapters of an ebook can be organized without a problem.
+    * Optical character recognition (`OCR`_) can be automatically used for ``.pdf``, ``.djvu`` and image files when no ISBNs were found in them by the fast and straightforward conversion to ``.txt``.
+This is very useful for scanned ebooks that only contain images or were badly OCR-ed in the first place.

   The `organize`_ subcommand from the ``ebooktools.py`` script uses this module.